 The Importance of Preparing Your Garden for Winter

 “We don’t have snow.
 Why do I still need to prepare my garden?”
 Regardless of where you are from, winter months come with cooler temperatures that your current plants aren’t accustomed to.
-Part of residential property management is preparing your plants for the winter.
+Part of residential luxury home management is preparing your plants for the winter.
 This ensures that their health doesn’t suffer throughout the season.
 Plus, having a “well-prepared” garden can save you time and energy when springtime comes.

 General Checklist for Fall Gardening